Mesothelioma Cancer Diagnosis and Help for Victims

 What Tests Do Doctors Use to Diagnose Mesothelioma?

-- Cytology of pleural fluid: During a procedure called thoracentesis, a small amount of fluid from the chest cavity is extracted with a needle that is inserted into the patient’s back.
+- Cytology of Pleural Fluid: During a procedure called thoracentesis, a small amount of fluid from the chest cavity is extracted with a needle that is inserted into the patient’s back.
 A local anesthetic is used in conjunction with this procedure to prevent discomfort.
-The fluid is then examined in a laboratory for signs of cancers.
+The fluid is then examined in a laboratory for signs of cancer.

 - Biomarker and Blood Tests: A biomarker is a test that’s used to help doctors find and diagnose a particular disease.
-For mesothelioma, there are several different types of biomarker and blood tests used to detect the disease, including:
+For mesothelioma, there are several different diagnostic biomarkers and blood tests used to detect the disease, including Fibulin 3 and MESOMARK.

 - Fibulin 3: Fibulin 3 is a relatively new biomarker that works by testing the Fibulin 3 in the patient’s bloodstream.
-Fibulin 3 is a protein found in the body and with patients with mesothelioma, the protein can be significantly higher.
+Fibulin 3 is a protein found in the body, and in patients with mesothelioma, the protein can be significantly higher.
 For testing purposes, the protein is extracted via the body’s lung fluids.

 - PET Scan Imaging: PET scan imaging works by scanning the body to determine how the organs are working together and if there are any problems.
 A radiopharmaceutical material can be inserted into the bloodstream or inhaled before imaging, which will help to detect cancer spots on various organs.